jevgenik/manuals/source/files/useful.rst

 * `Thingiverse <https://www.thingiverse.com/>`_ is a popular online platform for sharing digital designs for 3D printing

-* `Kaggle <https://www.kaggle.com/>`_ is a platform for predictive modeling and analytics competitions in which companies and researchers post data and statisticians and data miners compete to produce the best models for predicting and describing the data.
+* `Kaggle <https://www.kaggle.com/>`_ is a data science competition platform and online community of data scientists and machine learning practitioners